Prepare to create the Avere vFXT

 Configure subscription owner permissions

 A user with owner permissions for the subscription should create the vFXT cluster.
-Subscription owner permissions are needed to accept the software terms of service and to authorize changes to network and storage resources.
+Cluster creation requires an owner to accept the software terms of service and to authorize changes to network and storage resources.

-There are some workaround scenarios that allow a non-owner to create an Avere vFTX for Azure cluster.
-These scenarios involve restricting resources and assigning additional roles to the creator.
-In both of these cases, a subscription owner also must accept the Avere vFXT software terms ahead of time.
+There are some workarounds to allow a non-owner to create an Avere vFXT for Azure cluster.
+These scenarios involve restricting resources and assigning additional Azure roles to the creator.
+In all of these cases, a subscription owner also must accept the Avere vFXT software terms ahead of time.

 |Scenario||Restrictions||Access roles required to create the Avere vFXT cluster|